miguel96/tb-api-test/docs/index.md

 [APPLY FOR THE API.](https://audiencefirst.typeform.com/to/z3NuSnuy)

 It happens in many cases that our clients have a different, special or very specific use case that is not included in our API.
-We can develop for you the output you want as we have done numerous times, [just talk to us] (https://www.tweetbinder.com/api/), so far we have created:
+We can develop for you the output you want as we have done numerous times, [just talk to us](https://www.tweetbinder.com/api/), so far we have created:

 - A new metric
 - A new set of metrics